Remuneration Rules

 to Remuneration Rules

-Chief officer – a leading specialist in his or her field, whose duties include development and supervision of employees and/or management of work processes.
-The position calls for high degree of specialisation, the ability to analyse, prevent and solve problems, and to cooperate /coordinate work in the field.
+Chief Officer – a leading specialist in his/her field whose duties include the development and supervision of employees and/or the management of work processes.
+The position requires a high degree of specialisation, as well as the ability to analyse, prevent and resolve problems, and to cooperate /coordinate work in the field.

 No Requirements Salary grade